Contents

 Do I Need A Director Identification Number?

-New and existing directors of companies will need to register for a DIN.
+Both new and existing directors of companies are required to register for a DIN.
+This applies to:

-- Companies registered under the Australian Corporations Act, both foreign and Australian.
+- Companies registered under the Australian Corporations Act, including both foreign and domestic entities.

-- An Aboriginal or Torres Strait Islander corporation registered under the Corporations (Aboriginal and Torres Strait Islander) Act.
+- Aboriginal or Torres Strait Islander corporations registered under the Corporations (Aboriginal and Torres Strait Islander) Act.

 - Charities and non-for-profit organisations that are public companies limited by guarantee.

-If you are one of these parties then you must register for a DIN within the timeframes explored below.
-Operating as a director without a DIN or providing false information when registering a DIN comes with significant penalties enforced by ASIC.
+If you fall into one of these categories, you must register for a DIN within the specified timeframes to remain compliant.
+Operating as a director without a DIN, or providing incorrect information during registration, carries significant penalties enforced by ASIC.

 When Do I Need One?